UPSC Chemistry Syllabus 2021 for IAS Mains (Paper 1 & 2)

 Advance physical chemistry

-Question: Is Chemistry a good subject as an optional for UPSC IAS?
+Question: Is Chemistry a good subject to be taken as optional?